SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ```sh
 ./prog1 &
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;The purpose of “&” is to tell your shell to run your program in background without blocking your shell.
+&nbsp;&nbsp;&nbsp;&nbsp;The purpose of “&” is to tell my shell to run your program in background without blocking your shell.
 So, although *prog1* is immediately blocked by semaphore, your shell is still alive for you to continue entering commands.
 ### Next, please run
 ```sh